jmont-dev/ollama-hpp/README.md

 // Use this function if your server resides at a different URL. ollama::setServerURL("http://localhost:11434");

 // Optional.
-Set the read and write timeouts in seconds for receiving from and sending data to ollama.
+Set the read and write timeouts in seconds for server interactions.
 // If you have a large model with a long response time you may need to increase these. ollama::setReadTimeout(120);
 ollama::setWriteTimeout(120);